Can a Company Cut Your Pay or Hours?

 There are some exceptions to the minimum wage rules, but you cannot be paid less than the minimum wage rate for your classification in your state.

-Here's an example of a letter to an employee explaining that there will be a pay cut, with details of how much salary will be reduced and when the reduction will go into effect.
+Are you anticipating a reduction or pay in hours?
+If your employer does cut your pay or schedule, you’ll typically receive a letter outlining the change.
+The letter will likely explain that there will be a pay cut, with details of how much salary will be reduced and when the reduction will go into effect.

 123 Maple Street

 Dear James Smith,

 As you are aware, the recent economic downturn has adversely affected Broadway Inc. To increase cash flow and limit layoffs, the company has decided that salary reductions are necessary at this time.

 We are asking all employees to accept an 8% pay cut.
 The executive staff has already taken the same pay cut.

 We are asking to reduce your monthly salary from $4,000 to $3,680 beginning one month from now.
 Your current position and duties will remain the same.

 During this period, we will continue to monitor the company's financial situation.
 If the economic situation and the company's performance improves in the next two quarters of the year, your former salary may be restored.